Snoring or CPAP struggles? Custom dental devices may be your best solution to peaceful sleep!

 How to find a “QUALIFIED” Oral Appliance Therapy Dentist?

-Here are the recommendations of what it takes to be a qualified provider of oral appliance therapy according to the newest medical guidelines (2019).
-He or she should:
+Here are the recommendations of what it takes to be a qualified oral appliance therapy provider according to the newest medical guidelines (2019).
+They should:

 - Unfortunately, many profit based dental organizations are guiding dentists training and providing certifications in dental sleep medicine that are product-biased and not with the full scope of training that is recommended